parklab/SCAN2/README.md

 # Step by step usage
+### STEP 0: Configure environment
+1. See **Installation**.
+Set all necessary environment variables and ensure the necessary dependencies are on your $PATH.
+2. `utils/check_env.sh` can be run to check the environment.
+If no ERROR lines are emitted, then all dependencies are present.

 ### STEP 1: Run GATK HaplotypeCaller on single cell and matched bulk data
 1. Configure parallelism for GATK.
 Region-based parallelization was used for the manuscript's analysis, although an alternative and simpler method to